 - Publishing an article

 - Publishing a book

 - Editing a book

 - Obtaining a book contract

 - Writing or editing an article

 - Co-authoring an article or book

 - Submit an article or book for peer review

 - Presenting papers at professional academic meetings, at the local, state, national, and international levels

 - Participating in a panel at professional academic meetings, at the local, state, national, and international levels

 - Participating in workshops about research

 - Researching one's topic in a way that informs their teaching

 - Participating in a writing group

 - Ongoing research (candidate should specify)

 - Writing a critical review

 - Writing an encyclopedia entry

 - Publishing a translation

 - Presenting one's research on one of UTRGV's campuses

-- Public philosophy contributions, requiring scholarly expertise, that advance the public standing and relevance of philosophy.

 Tenured and Tenure Track faculty meet expectations in the area of research if they submit a publication for review or document any two activities on the above list.
+Faculty with a Three-Year Appointments meet expectations in the area of research if they document any one activity on the above list.
-Tenured and Tenure

-Track faculty exceed expectations in the area of research if they have published in the period under review or if they have published two peer reviewed journal articles (or its equivalent as described in Section d of the above Tenure and Promotion Policy) over the previous three years.
+Tenured and Tenure Track faculty exceed expectations in the area of research if they have published in the period under review or if they have published two peer reviewed journal articles (or its equivalent as described in Section D of the above Tenure and Promotion Policy) over the previous three years.
+Faculty with a Three-Year Appointments exceed expectations in the area of research if they submit a publication for review or have published a peer reviewed journal article (or its equivalent) within the last three years.